LLNL/lbann/docs/BuildingLBANN.md

          cmake -DCMAKE_INSTALL_RPATH=$(sed 's/:/;/g' <<< "${LIBRARY_PATH}") -DCMAKE_BUILD_RPATH=$(sed 's/:/;/g' <<< "${LIBRARY_PATH}") ...

 + Build LBANN locally from source and build Hydrogen and Aluminum using the superbuild.
 See below for a list and descriptions of all CMake flags known to LBANN's build system.
-An example build might be:
+An example build that expects LBANN_HOME, LBANN_BUILD_DIR, LBANN_INSTALL_DIR environment variables might be:

         cmake \
           -G Ninja \